RobotCasserole1736/OffseasonTraining/Chapter_1/lesson1.2.md

 ![](doc/print_source.png)

-That `System.out.println("Your message here!");` code will put messages into the terminal output, and is a very useful way to understand what order different pieces of code happen in.
+That `System.out.println("Some text goes here!");` code will put messages into the terminal output, and is a very useful way to understand what order different pieces of code happen in.

 At this point, your robot code is running in the background on your computer!
-Congradulations!
+Congratulations!